zqwei/explore_ephys_data/README.md

  sr_R(i)-sr_L(i)

 where sr_R is spike rate in lick-right trials, sr_L is spike rate in lick-left trials, and i is the cell index.
-Calculate this vector for each time point, then normalize (divided by norm) to produce a unit vector.
+Calculate this vector for each time point, then normalize (divide by norm) to produce a unit vector.

 * Explore correlation of coding direction across time